 It’s also the hardest truth to swallow, because there’s a substantial investment involved.
 If you’re feeling hesitant about deciding which camera to buy, you might want to consider renting a camera through Adorama first.
 This way you can try it out before you commit!

 Here is the photo equipment that I use:

 - Canon 5D Mark II DSLR Camera Body – Most current model here

 - Canon EF 50mm f/1.4 USM Standard Autofocus Lens

-Notice that I linked to the “most current models” for the camera body and flash.
+Notice that I linked to the “most current model” for the camera body.
 This is because we’ve been using this same equipment for 7 years, and multiple newer models have come out since then.
 I assume the newer models will perform even better, but am still able to produce great results with what we’ve got, so I don’t feel the need to replace it yet.
 This is a great testament to how our investment has paid off in the long run!

 How and why we decided to invest in these particular pieces: